EliotGeller/Matplotlib/README.md

 PieCharts.py tested the included .pie parameters included in pyplot, such as colors, exploding, and rotation of a pie chart.

 BoxAndWhisker.py was to learn about the caps, fliers, positions, etc. of a box and whisker plot created with pyplot.

+FiguresAndSubplots.py expanded on BoxAndWhisker.py by adding extra subplots and figures to the existing code.